 Evidence of Practice

-You must demonstrate, no more than three years before the CNO issued your certificate of registration, that you have experience practising in the category you are applying to.
+You must demonstrate, no more than three years before the CNO issues your certificate of registration, that you have experience practicing in the category you are applying to.

-“Evidence of practice” refers to any information that shows CNO that you have experience practising as a nurse within the past three years.
+“Evidence of practice” refers to any information that shows CNO that you have experience practicing as a nurse within the past three years.

-The evidence must be relevant to the category or class you’re applying to join.
-For example, an applicant applying to become a Registered Practical Nurse must provide evidence of practising as an RPN within three years of the CNO issuing a certificate of registration.
+The evidence must be relevant to the category or class you are applying to join.
+For example, an applicant applying to become a Registered Practical Nurse (RPN) must provide evidence of practicing as an RPN within three years of the CNO issuing a certificate of registration.

 What is Nursing Practice?

 Nursing practice is diverse and is not defined by your role, title, practice setting or a procedure or activity you may be performing.
-Practising nursing is not the same as being employed as a nurse; if you volunteer as a nurse, you are considered to be practising nursing.
+Practicing nursing is not the same as being employed as a nurse; if you volunteer as a nurse, you are considered to be practicing nursing.
 However, CNO doesn’t recognize time spent caring for a friend or family member as nursing practice.